triet228/ai/README.md

 ---

-## Step 1: Start Temporary Host Server (Main PC)
+## Step 1: Start Temporary Host

-1. Open a terminal (or Command Prompt) on your main computer in the folder containing `setup.sh`.
+1. Open a terminal (or Command Prompt) on your main Host computer in the folder containing `setup.sh`.
 2. Start the Python HTTP server:
    ```
    python -m http.server 8000
    ```
-4. Determine your main PC's Wi-Fi IP address:
+4. Determine your main Host's Wi-Fi IP address:
    * **Windows:** Run `ipconfig` in Command Prompt.
 Note the IPv4 Address under Wireless LAN adapter.
    * **Linux / macOS:** Run `ip a` or `ifconfig` and note your wireless interface IP (e.g., `10.0.0.56`).